McDonald's, late to mobile ordering, seeks to avoid pitfalls

-CHICAGO McDonald's Corp has begun testing its long-awaited U.S. mobile ordering app, with the goal of avoiding the kinds of service hiccups that have haunted digital debuts by companies such as Starbucks Corp.
+CHICAGO McDonald's Corp (MCD.N) this month will begin testing its long-awaited U.S. mobile ordering app with the goal of avoiding the kinds of service hiccups that have haunted digital debuts by companies such as Starbucks Corp (SBUX.O).

-Digital ordering has been challenging for many restaurant chains and their customers.
-Domino's Pizza Inc, now the industry leader, took years to perfect it.
-Starbucks' technology took far less time, but in January the chain said mobile orders poured in faster than they could be processed, creating backlogs that drove away time-crunched walk-in customers.

-McDonald's sees mobile as a way to win back customers after four straight years of traffic declines, but the project is not without risks.

 If its famous french fries are served cold or if mobile customers have to wait for orders, "you get a question of 'Why did I use the app?'," Sappington said.
 "Our focus is to make the overall experience clearly better."

-The fast-food chain said it began testing its mobile ordering and payment app at 29 restaurants in Monterey and Salinas, California, on Wednesday.

-The pilot test will expand to an additional 51 restaurants in Spokane, Washington, on March 20, it added.

-Sappington plans multiple pilot tests to collect customer feedback, work out any kinks and streamline the integration with the company's existing technology systems before rolling out the finished app in nearly all 14,000 U.S. restaurants and some 6,000 others in Canada, the UK, France, Germany, Australia and China, by the end of this year.
+To that end, Sappington plans multiple pilot tests to work out any kinks and streamline the integration with the company's existing technology systems before rolling out the finished app in nearly all 14,000 U.S. restaurants and some 6,000 others in Canada, the UK, France, Germany, Australia and China, by the end of this year.

 LOW-TECH SOLUTIONS